ArielKhoutorsky/Food-Service-Industry-Model/README.md

 # Food-Service-Industry-Model
-This project models the economic interactions between members of the food industry.
+This project models the economic interactions between members of the food industry:

-This project models:

 - various foodplaces: restaurants, fast food stores and foodstands.
 - people related to the foodplaces: owners, working owners, staff, cooks and servers.